NUSGreyhats/NUSGreyhats.github.io/content/posts/writeups/Introduction to Android App Reversing.md

 The shortcut method is a direct method that will decompile the apk into its source code using decompile.com.
 This method allows us to quickly obtain the apk source code and its package contents.
 This is the method that we will mainly rely on for the CTF challenge walk-through.

 ![Reverse Engineer flowchart](/images/intro-android-reversing/Reverse_engineer.jpg)
-> 2 appraoches the reverse enginner could take to reverse apks
+> 2 approaches the reverse engineer could take to reverse apks

 # CTF walkthrough

 Let's take a look at 2 apk reversing challenges from picoGym, we will apply the shortcut method and any additional steps to capture the flags.
 For the challenges, I will be running the apks in an android emulator **Pixel_3a_API_30_x86** via Android Studio.
 For more information, check out [android studio setup](https://developer.android.com/studio/install) and [install android emulator](https://developer.android.com/studio/run/managing-avds).
 Alternatively, if you have an android device, you could also connect to your computer via USB cable.

 ## droids0

 ```
 AUTHOR: JASON
 DESCRIPTION: Where do droid logs go.
 ```
 ### Running the apk

-We can start off by opening the apk via Andriod Studio (File > PROFILE or DEBUG apk) and then running it on our emulator (Shift + F10).
+We can start off by opening the apk via Android Studio (File > PROFILE or DEBUG apk) and then running it on our emulator (Shift + F10).
 The android emulator will launch and the apk will run and display the following main screen.

 ![droids0 main page](/images/intro-android-reversing/droids0_app_main_page.jpg)